paldhous/ucsc/2016/investigative-policy/md_raw/class6.md

 But be aware that the name a company trades under may not be its registered name.
 To find out the registered name, you may need to run a "fictitious business name" search at the county level.
 [Here](http://sccounty01.co.santa-cruz.ca.us/clerkrecorder/Asp/FBNInquiry.asp) is the search site for Santa Cruz County, and [here](http://www.brbpub.com/) is useful a site from which you can navigate down to all sorts of public records at state and country levels, including fictitious business name searches.

 [**OpenCorporates**](https://opencorporates.com/) is an ambitious effort to build a database of information on companies throughout the world, public and private.

+### Finding former employees

+Any time you are investigating an organization, whether a company or a nonprofit, former employees can be an invaluable resource.
+(Of course, you need to be wary of embittered ex-employees settling scores.)
+In recent years, LinkedIn has emerged as the best way of finding them.

+If you are a professional journalist (so you may have to wait until you're out in the world of employment!) you can [ask to join](https://www.linkedin.com/groups/3753151/profile) the [LinkedIn for Journalists](https://press.linkedin.com/about-linkedin/linkedin-for-journalists) group.
+You should then get an invitation to attend a webinar, and once you've done that you'll be granted a free premium account, which allows you to use the sites advanced search functions and send InMail messages to people you want to contact.

 ### People